 This is a sponsored post written by me on behalf of Taylor Farms.
 The opinions and text are all my own.
 Thank you so much!

 As you all know, I am a HUGE fan of making Asian fusion food at home- just look at my Vegan Lo Mein or Black Pepper Tofu & Green Beans for proof.
 In fact, other than baking, it's probably my favorite type of recipe to create for SGTO.

 Truth be told, I am actually VERY picky about my stir fry sauce.
 It has to be just the right amount of salty, sweet, and a tad bit spicy.
 This is why I was SO excited when I tried Taylor Farms Teriyaki Vegetable Kit with Noodles and found that I not only liked the sauce, but could have an entire dinner ready in only 20 minutes!

-Inside Taylor Farms Vegetable Kits you will find tons of crisp veggies and two packets.
-The packets contain the Teriyaki sauce and the noodles which are separated from the veggies to keep everything fresh.
+Inside Taylor Farms Vegetable Kits you will find tons of crisp veggies including broccoli, kale, snap peas, red cabbage, brussel sprouts, and carrots.
+You will also find one packed with the teriyaki sauce and one with the noodles which are separated from the veggies to keep everything fresh.